-Ū (Provide subdivision regulations that establish procedures for the lividing of land, review of conditional subdivision plats, construction plan review, and final subdivision plat recording.
-Strategy 1.03A(1) A subdivision shall mean the division of a parcel of land into two or more contiguous parcels.
-Strategy 1.03A(2) Hernando County subdivision regulations shall require approval for the creation of two or more parcels from the parent parcel and for creation of any buildable parcel.
+d rovide subdivision regulations that establish procedures for the ividing of land, review of conditional subdivision plats, onstruction plan review, and final subdivision plat recording.
+Strategy 1.03A(1): A subdivision shall mean the division of a parcel of land into two or more contiguous parcels.
+Strategy 1.03A(2): Hernando County subdivision regulations shall require approval for the creation of two or more parcels from the parent parcel and for creation of any buildable parcel.
 Subdivision of land shall comply with subdivision regulatory standards for parcel size and adequate public facilities.
 Subdivided land is subject to the densities and intensities of the Future Land Use Map Category in which the parent parcel(s) is located.
-Strategy 1.03A(3) Subdivision regulations shall ensure that each subdivision provides

-Strategy 1.03A(3): Subdivision regulations shall ensure that each subdivision provides adequate facilities including potable water, sewage treatment, solid waste, drainage/stormwater, roadway access, public schools and open space.
+Strategy 1.03A(3): Subdivision regulations provide that each subdivision provides adequate facilities in accordance with the applicable adopted land development regulations.
 Lots not fronting on public rights of way must provide sufficient easements for adequate access and service with utilities.

-GOAL 1.04 - Future Land Use Map
+Strategy 1.03A(4): Notwithstanding the density limitations in this Plan for any and all Future Land Use Categories, parcels existing prior to January 1, 1990, may be further subdivided in accordance with the applicable adopted land development regulations.
+Strategy 1.03A(5): Notwithstanding the density limitations in this Plan, Hernando County will consider land development regulations that allow the owner of a parcel in the Rural Land Use Category to create a family compound.